Surrender Control – BT1: It really is all about control – Your’s or God’s?

 Lord, I know that attempting to do even 1 of the 613 Old Testament laws obligates me to do all of them, but the “Law multiplies sin,” thus making it “the Law of sin and death.”
 No, I will not keep working on how to be more “right with You.”
 Instead I will fully surrender by trusting-relying-faith in Your mercy and grace through the blood of Jesus Christ.
 I “will NOT lean on my own understanding, but in all my ways lean on You to make my paths straight and smooth.”

-Lord, I know that “self-control” is a final “flavor” or “by-product” of the singular fruit or nature of the Holy Spirit that is unconditional-love, so instead of striving for my own “self-mastery,” I will strive to be “filled with all the abundance unconditional-love of God by the means of the Holy Spirit.”
+Lord, I know that “self-control” is a final “flavor” or “by-product” of the singular fruit or nature of the Holy Spirit that is simply unconditional-love, so instead of striving for my own “self-mastery,” I will strive to be “filled with all the abundant-fullness of the unconditional-love of God by the means of the Holy Spirit.”
 Then I will have “Joy, Peace, Patience, Kindness, Goodness, Faithfulness, Gentleness, and yes, Self-Mastery.”
-Therefore, I know in order to have godliness and holiness I must be filled to overflowing by the Holy Spirit.
+Therefore, I know in order to have godliness and holiness I must be filled to overflowing by the means of the Holy Spirit.
 I know that “partaking in the divine nature to escape worldly corruption that is produced through lust” can only come through intimate fellowship through genuine, experiential, relational epignosko knowledge of You.

-Lord, I trust that I am “Your workmanship, created in Christ Jesus for good works, which You prepared beforehand, that I should walk in them” and so “I exercise down-from-above my salvation with ‘fear and trembling’ reverential-amazement that it is You who works in me both to desire and to do Your good pleasure.”
-How incredible You are to “take the muscles I tore down in the gym while exercising and rebuild them stronger during the time I am peacefully resting and asleep.”
+Lord, I trust that NOW I am “Your workmanship, created in Christ Jesus for good works, which You prepared beforehand, that I should walk in them” and so “I exercise down-from-above my salvation with ‘fear and trembling’ reverential-amazement that it is You who works in me both to desire/will and to do Your good pleasure.”
+How incredible You are to “take the muscles that I tore down in the gym while exercising in my “workout” and rebuild them stronger during the time I am peacefully resting and asleep.”
 Now that’s the unconditional-favor-of-grace!
 What an awesome God!